-- Damien Michon, Director of Operations and Development Medicine-Surgery-Obstetrics (MSO) & Follow-up and Rehabilitation Care (FRC) France
+- Damien Michon, Chief Officer Operations and Development Medicine-Surgery-Obstetrics (MSO) & Follow-up and Rehabilitation Care (FRC) France

-- Odile Agopian, Director of Operations and Development of Mental Health France
+- Odile Agopian, Chief Operations and Development Officer of Mental Health France

-- Per-Helge Fagermoen, Director of Operations and Development Norway
+- Per-Helge Fagermoen, Chief Operations and Development Officer Norway

-- Christian Bech Høngaard, Director of Operations and Development Danemark
+- Christian Bech Høngaard, Chief Operations and Development Officer Danemark

-- Britta Wallgren, Director of Operations and Development Sweden
+- Britta Wallgren, Chief Operations and Development Officer Sweden

 Cross-division functional departments

-- Henrik Brehmer, Director of Strategy and Public affairs for the Group
+- Henrik Brehmer, Group Chief Strategy and Public affairs Officer

-- François Demesmay, Director of Medical innovation and Patient experience for the Group
+- François Demesmay, Group Chief Medical innovation and Patient experience Officer for the Group

-- Brigitte Cachon, Director of Communication, Brand & CSR for the Group and Executive Director of the Ramsay Santé Foundation
+- Brigitte Cachon, Group Chief Communication, Brand & CSR Officer - Executive Director of the Ramsay Santé Foundation

-- Pierre Dupérat, Director of Investment and Risk for the Group
+- Pierre Dupérat, Group Chief Investment and Risk Officer

 - Laurence Pïnot-Lacan, Group General Counsel and Secretary of the Board of Directors